Tsjuder/tea-page-content/readme.txt

 You can create new topic in forum at wordpress.org, or send me email.
 I will answer you as soon as possible.

 == Changelog ==
+= 1.2.1
+* \* Fix bug with non-opening modal window of page level variables

 = 1.2.0
 * \+ New feature - page-level variables